vtex/react-jsonschema-table/README.md

 **stagingItemsCallback**: function that return all the staging documents when 'save' button is clicked, so you can save them to your API or whatever.

+**checkedItemsCallback**: function that return all the checked documents when 'delete' button is clicked, so you can delete them in your API or whatever.

 ## Local setup for developing

 Setup project